The American Chaplains Association purposes:

 F. Sexual intimacy with any person will be avoided at all times.

-A. I will demonstrate utmost respect for the confidentiality of the person and other persons in the helping relationship.
+A. I will demonstrate the utmost respect for the confidentiality of the person and other persons in the helping relationship.

 B. I will explain to people the limits of confidentiality set by civil laws, regulations and judicial precedent.